 9 November 2006

 The 2004 population estimates for settlements in Scotland were published in June 2006.
-This is an annual publication, containing a list of settlements and their estimated population for mid-2004 produced by the General Register Office for Scotland (GROS).
+This is an annual publication, containing a list of settlements and their estimated population for mid-2004 produced by the National Records of Scotland (NRS).
 A settlement is defined as a contiguous group of high density postcodes with a population of 500 or more.

 It was found that the population of some settlements had been overestimated due to the inclusion of people living in post codes that had been incorrectly identified as part of the settlement.
 Adjustments, ranging from 10 to 70, have been made to the population estimates of 49 settlements.
 One settlement (Moniaive) no longer meets the minimum population threshold of 500 people and has been removed from the list.
 The settlement populations that have been adjusted are highlighted in the accompanying tables.

-In the years between Censuses, GROS maintains data on unit postcodes including a boundary enclosing all of the addresses assigned to that postcode.
+In the years between censuses, NRS maintains data on unit postcodes including a boundary enclosing all of the addresses assigned to that postcode.
 These postcoded areas are used as 'building bricks' in the definition of settlements.

 Once the postcodes were defined as high or low density, the population estimates in contiguous postcodes were joined together – where the population was 500 or more, the area was defined as a settlement.